pcxmac/g2deploy/README.md

   [ BACKEND SPEC. | DISTRO SERVER ]
   /var/lib/portage

-  ├── binpkgs                   locally built, on build server, or built through sshfs, can be clone, and snapshotted to preserve 'versioning'
+  ├── binpkgs                   locally built, on build server, or built through sshfs, can be clone, (and snapshotted to preserve 'versioning' ?)

   ├── kernels                   kernel repo for distribution, *current, and *depreciated